-At least one person killed when single-engine plane crashes in Hawaii
+2 people killed when a single-engine airplane crashes in Hawaii

-(CNN)At least one person died when a single-engine plane crashed Saturday morning at a general aviation airport on the north shore of Oahu in Hawaii, according to a flight school.
+(CNN)Two people died when a single-engine plane crashed Saturday morning at a general aviation airport on the north shore of Oahu in Hawaii, authorities said.

+The FAA and the National Transportation Safety Board are investigating, Gregor said.
+Hawaii Department of Transportation spokesman Tim Sakahara told CNN affiliate KITV that the lead NTSB investigator is expected to arrive Sunday.

-Two men were "getting familiar with the airplane" during a flight at Dillingham Airfield when the plane crashed, Bill Star, the vice president and general manager of Honolulu Soaring, told CNN by phone.
+Bill Star, the vice president and general manager of Honolulu Soaring, a flight school, told CNN that two men were "getting familiar with the airplane" during a flight at the airfield when the plane crashed.

 Star said the men were an instructor and a pilot who had "lots of experience" with different types of aircraft.